Peptides Prevent Plaque Formation In Brain

 “This is about targeting a specific structure of amyloid beta formed by the toxic oligomers,” said Daggett.
 “What we’ve shown here is that we can design and build synthetic alpha sheets with complementary structures to inhibit aggregation and toxicity of amyloid beta, while leaving the biologically active monomers intact.”

 Cellular proteins assume many different 3D structures, usually by first folding into certain types of basic shapes.
 The alpha sheet is a nonstandard protein structure, discovered by Daggett’s group using computational simulations.
 The research team has previously shown that alpha sheets are associated with aggregation of amyloid beta.
-These and related findings indicate that, in nature, alpha sheets likely occur in only rare instances when proteins fold incorrectly and interact in ways that disrupt cellular function, leading to so-called “protein misfolding” diseases like Alzheimer’s.
+These and related findings indicate that, in nature, alpha sheets likely occur in only rare instances when proteins fold incorrectly and interact in ways that disrupt cellular function, leading to protein misfolding.

 In this new paper, Daggett and her team provide evidence that amyloid beta oligomers form an alpha sheet structure as they aggregate into longer strands and plaques.
 Critically, the team’s synthetic alpha sheets can actually block this aggregation by specifically binding and neutralizing the toxic oligomers.